ComputeNode/cyfra/README.md

 Library provides a way to compile Scala 3 DSL to SPIR-V and to run it with Vulkan runtime on GPUs.

+It is multiplatform.
+It works on:
+ - Linux, Windows, and Mac (for Mac requires installation of moltenvk).
+ - Any dedicated or integrated GPUs that support Vulkan.
+In practice, it means almost all moderately modern devices from most manufacturers including Nvidia, AMD, Intel, Apple.

 Library is in an early stage - alpha release and proper documentation are coming.

 ## Animations